h0yer/CommunityRealAgencyPack/README.md

 __Requirements:__
 - _ModuleManager_, if you want to combine _CRAP_ with _DecalStickers_.
+- _DecalStickers_ requires the _firespitter_ plugin, but it's bundled in the download.

 __Compatibility/Integration:__
 - _CRAP_ Comes with module manager patches for blackheart612's "_DecalStickers_" mod and adds all the agency logos to the decal selection, while removing all original Kerbalized logos.